ESR-NZ/Training/Advanced_Genomics_Workshop/Week_05/README.md

 ### Filtering and trimming of long-read sequencing data using nanofilt

-`nanoQC` is a tool that provides various metrics and visualisations to assess the quality and characteristics of long-read sequencing ONT sequencing data.
-This section will cover the basics for using `nanoQC` to check the quality of your ONT sequence reads.
+`NanoFilt` is a tool that is designed to filter and preprocess raw nanopore sequencing data to improve its quality and usability for downstream analysis.
+It helps researchers remove low-quality reads, trim adapters, and perform various data quality control steps.
+This section will cover the basics for using `NanoFilt` to check the quality of your ONT sequence reads.

 For information for `NanoFilt` can be found here: [https://github.com/wdecoster/nanofilt](https://github.com/wdecoster/nanofilt)